shiltemann/CTF-writeups-public/writeup.md

 ![](./writeupfiles/12.png)

 Not sure where to go from here. tcpdump where it's pixieing to?
+EDIT: apparently this is standard qemu/seabios behaviour.
+Whoops.
+No idea.
+Tried `photorec` on the disk image with no luck.

 **Nugget**